categolj/categolj2-backend/README.md

 # CategolJ2 Backend

 CategoljJ2 is a micro blog system.
 This backend provides REST API for blog system and admin console to manage these data.
+You can create any blog frontend using this APIs ;)

 The following technologies are used.